- 1. General Info

 If you prefer to continue heating your home with oil but would like to make energy efficiency improvements to your home, please contact the Oregon Department of Energy’s State Home Oil Weatherization (SHOW) Program, which serves Oregon households that heat with oil, propane, kerosene, butane, or wood.
 SHOW-eligible homeowners can conduct their own energy audit and apply for cash rebates for installed weatherization and heating measures.
 More information is available at 1-800-221-8035.

-- What upgrades can I make through Clean Energy Works Oregon?
+- What upgrades can I make through Clean Energy Works?

-We’ve focused on the upgrades that not only save the most energy, but are most likely to make a home more comfortable.
+We've focused on the upgrades that will give your home better overall performance - not only saving the most energy but are most likely to make a home more comfortable, healthy and safe.

 - Attic, wall and floor insulation